 - When I did mine in March, it was exactly 3 weeks from their acknowledgment of receipt until I got the results.

-However, the situation appears to have changed in early 2021.
-The extra sales volumes in the run-up to Christmas may have contributed to new delays.
 A reader sent me this screenshot of her Ancestry screen.
 You can see the new information messages in the upper half of the screen.